Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Experiments

 We report results in \Cref{tab:exp:reward}(b).
 On \evaldatasetood, \method\ achieves a Kendall-$\tau_a$ of 0.66, substantially outperforming RoboReward-4B (0.50) and RoboReward-8B (0.47), indicating that \method\ more reliably recovers the correct ordering among failed, suboptimal, and successful trajectories.
 Notably, even when trained on the same data as RoboReward, \method\ outperforms RoboReward in both policy ranking and reward alignment, highlighting the effectiveness of our data augmentation strategies.

-To further illustrate this behavior, we visualize reward predictions over time for failed, suboptimal, and successful trajectories over time in \Cref{fig:exp:reward:qualitative reward comparison}. \method\ exhibits sharper separation in rewards between different levels of execution and accurately reflects regression in task progress.
-We also point to additional results in \Cref{sec:app:reward_eval} evaluating preference prediction accuracy.
+To further illustrate this behavior, we visualize reward predictions over time for failed, suboptimal, and successful trajectories in \Cref{fig:exp:reward:qualitative reward comparison}. \method\ exhibits sharper separation in rewards between different levels of execution and accurately reflects regression in task progress.
+Additional results in \Cref{sec:app:reward_eval} evaluating preference prediction accuracy.

 \textbf{Reward Fine-tuning.} Finally, we demonstrate that \method\ serves as a good initialization for domain-specific fine-tuning.
 We fine-tune on RoboFAC~\citep{lu2025robofac}, a dataset of robotic failures and corrections spanning 16 tasks and 53 scenes (11k trajectories), including both simulated and real-world successes and failures.
 We adapt \method\ via LoRA~\citep{hu2022lora} adapters and full fine-tuning (FFT).
 We compare against fine-tuning the base VLM \texttt{Qwen/Qwen3-VL-4B-Instruct} in the same way.